MasterDevX/RAM-Logger/README.md

  ### Things to do before execution:
  1. Make sure PowerShell 6.0 or newer version is installed on your PC. </br>
-    If version does'nt meet requirements, you can download newer version from official repo: </br>
+    If version doesn't meet requirements, you can download newer version from official repo: </br>
     https://github.com/PowerShell/PowerShell/releases

  2. Make sure you have access to administrator's account. </br>